-- 3.1 The Production Planning Hypothesis

 - Wagner 2012; Kilbourn-Ceron, Wagner & Clayards 2016; Kilbourn-Ceron & Sonderegger 2018; Kilbourn-Ceron 2017b; Tanner, Sonderegger & Wagner 2015, 2017; Tamminga 2015; Gahl & Garnsey 2004; MacKenzie 2012, ch.
-5; MacKenzie 2016; Lamontagne & Torreira 2017

-- The problem of domains

-COULD APPLY:

-- English tapping rule: $\{t,d\} \rightarrow \emptyset / V(I) \# V$

-- PROBABLY APPLIES: get over it

-- a bat, a ball and a glove

-- PROBABLY DOESN'T APPLY:
+5; MacKenzie 2016; Lamontagne & Torreira 2017 - The problem of domains - English tapping rule: $\{t,d\} \rightarrow r / V(I) \# V$ - PROBABLY APPLIES: get over it - COULD APPLY: a bat, a ball and a glove - PROBABLY DOESN'T APPLY: Lakewood, Ohio's fifteenth-largest city, is part of the

-Lakewood, Ohio's fifteenth-largest city, is part of the Cleveland metro area
+Cleveland metro area

-- Usual story: we need to say more about the relationship between the two words - same phonological word/phrase/utterance? - some more-syntactic relationship? - Production Planning Hypothesis: no-apparent prosodic/syntactic effects are the extragrammatical effect of processing - You can't plan a tap until you know that the following word starts with a vowel - you probably even need to know which vowel, to get the gestures just right - So whenever the next word isn't ready in time, you won't tap - This makes all kinds of predictions about where you'll see processes applying more and less - factors that should make the next word harder to access (low frequency, low predictability) should suppress the process - eat apples vs. eat aardvarks - "planning proxies" we can measure-signs that planning is taking a while-should correlate with suppression of the process - longer duration for eating \rightarrow following a vs. the matters less in determining eating vs. eatin' - all these effects should go away when the environment is X#Y rather than X#Y - este amor \rightarrow estamor sensitive to amor's frequency, etc. - $e \rightarrow \emptyset / \# a$: you need to know that the next word starts with /a/ - nuestra escuela \rightarrow nuestrascuela not sensitive - $e \rightarrow \emptyset / a \#$: you already know that the preceding word ended with /a/
+- Usual story: we need to say more about the relationship between the two words - same phonological word/phrase/utterance? - some more-syntactic relationship? - Production Planning Hypothesis: no-apparent prosodic/syntactic effects are the extra-grammatical effect of processing - You can't plan a tap until you know that the following word starts with a vowel - you probably even need to know which vowel, to get the gestures just right - So whenever the next word isn't ready in time, you won't tap - ?
+Let's draw contrasting tableaux, as in your reading question - This makes all kinds of predictions about where you'll see processes applying more and less - factors that should make the next word harder to access (low frequency, low predictability) should suppress the process - eat apples vs. eat aardvarks

+• "planning proxies" we can measure-signs that planning is taking a while-should correlate with suppression of the process

+- longer duration for eating \rightarrow following word (a vs. the) matters less in determining eating vs. - all these effects should probably go away when the environment is X#Y rather than X#Y - este amor \rightarrow estamor sensitive to amor's frequency, etc. - $e \rightarrow \emptyset$ / # a : you need to know that the next word starts with /a/ - $nuestra\ escuela \rightarrow nuestrascuela\ not\ sensitive$ - e \rightarrow Ø / a # : you already know that the preceding word ended with /a/ (Lamontagne & Torreira 2017) - except maybe for sounds that have to be coordinated with the preceding sound - see ya [r]omorrow: you have to plan the articulation of ya's vowel to include the upcoming tap